netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 Some EV chargers support OCPP (Open Charge Point Protocol), an application protocol for communication between EV chargers and central management systems (providers).
 If your EV charger is compatible, you can configure Netzero as the provider.
-This integration will share the EV charger’s status and allow remote control.
+This integration will share the EV charger’s status and allow remote control in the future.

 Examples of compatible chargers include **Wallbox** and **myenergi zappi**.
-If your charger is compatible, you will see an OCPP configuration option in its app.
+If your EV charger is compatible, you will see an OCPP configuration option the EV charger's app.
 Configure it using the following settings:

 ```
 Provider: wss://ocpp.netzero.energy/
 Charge point ID: ABCD-1234 (replace with the "Charge point ID" shown in Netzero)
-No password is required.
+No password or username are required, so leave them blank.
 ```

 Here are example configuration screens for **Wallbox** and **myenergi zappi** (replace the ABCD-1234 part with the "Charge point ID" shown in Netzero):